projectssoftechdigitalgroup/PRISM_Frontend/README.md

 - Fully responsive:
   - Centers content with space on both sides.
   - Adjusts font sizes and layout for smaller screens.
+  - Dynamically adjusts layout based on the sidebar state.

 ### 3. **Prompt Area**
 - A floating input area at the bottom of the screen, similar to ChatGPT's UI.
 - Includes an input field and a submit button.
 - Fully responsive:
   - Stacks input and button vertically on smaller screens.
-  - Smooth animations and modern design.
+  - Dynamically adjusts position to avoid being covered by the sidebar.

 ---

 ## Technologies Used

 - **React**: For building the user interface.
-- **CSS**: For styling components with a focus on responsiveness and modern design.
+- **Material-UI (MUI)**: For styling components and using modern icons.
-- **Bootstrap**: For layout and utility classes to enhance responsiveness.
+- **CSS**: For additional custom styling and responsiveness.
-- **Font Awesome**: For icons used in the content area.

 ---